-When deciding whether a translation is still accurate, it can be very helpful to see which changes were actually made to the source translations since the translation in question was previously verified.
+When deciding whether a translation is still accurate, it can be very helpful to see the last changes made to the source translations since the translation in question was previously verified.

-A differential can be displayed between these two versions by clicking the Show changes button next to an unverified translation.
+A differential can be displayed by clicking the Show changes button next to an unverified translation.

 To see which translation was (un)verified by whom, consult the translation history where content updates and a timeline of (un)verification actions is displayed.